 Working of an Intelligent Transportation System

 The functionality of an Intelligent Transportation System begins with the core entity, that is, the Traffic Management Centre.
 The centre has been designed to handle the technical administration that comes in the working of ITS.
-Here, the data collection and subsequent analysis takes place, which is then implemented in real-time to control and manage traffic.
-The components that ensue the working of the TMC include:
+Here, the data collection and subsequent analysis take place, which is then implemented in real-time to control and manage traffic.
+The components that ensure the working of the TMC include:

-- Channelling of Data: The flow of transmission of data begins from data collection from the roads, to the TMC server for analysis, and then finally the analysed data to the end user, which could be the transportation authority to the actual travelers and commuters.
+- Channelling of Data: The flow of transmission of data begins from data collected from the roads to the TMC server for analysis, and then finally the analysed data to the end-user, which could be the transportation authority to the actual travellers and commuters.

 - Analysis of Data: Data analysis stems from filtering of data to get rid of any errors, then another round of thorough data cleaning.
-The information then procured is then fed into specialized softwares that are crucial in determining traffic related forecasts, and other information that can be deemed useful for the commuters.
+The information then procured is then fed into specialized software that is crucial in determining traffic-related forecasts, and other information that can be deemed useful for the commuters.